Muream/mayapy-launcher/README.md

 When called without a specific version number the version is resolved in this order:

-1. If a virtualenv is currently active, the Launcher will check `python --version` and use the most relevant interpreter [^1].
+1. If a virtualenv is currently active, the Launcher will check the `python --version` and use the most mayapy relevant interpreter [^1].

 2. The Launcher will look for a `.maya-version` file in all parent directories and use the first version it specifies